 The plan also shows a short arm off the Painswick stream labeled 'Shed', which is where sacks of grain brought up the canal by barge were loaded into small shallow-draught boats to be hauled up the stream to Stratford Mill.

 The main source of water for the canal was a feed just upstream of Ebley Mill.
-Originally, there was an adjustable weir on the north side of the canal, apparently part of the structure of the culvert that carried the Frome under the canal on its way to the orginal mill on the north side of the canal.
+Originally, there was an adjustable weir on the north side of the canal, being part of the structure of the culvert that carried the Frome under the canal on its way to the orginal mill on the north side of the canal.
 To suit the new mill built on the south side of the canal, the course of the river was changed in the 1820s, a large new mill pond was constructed and the old river was effectively filled in.
-Following concern about the structure of the culvert under the canal, a new adjustable weir was built on the towpath side in 1850, and the remains of this can still be seen today.
+Following concern about the structure of the culvert under the canal, a new adjustable feeder weir was built on the towpath side in 1850, and the remains of this can still be seen today.
+For more details, visit Ebley Feeder.

 The plan dated 1831 shows the original weir above Whitminster Lock (near the right side) which could allow water to be drawn from the river to feed the canal when when there was much use of Framilode Lock.
 Following the opening of the Gloucester & Berkeley Canal, however, much more water was needed to compensate for the operation of the ship lock at Sharpness, and the Gloucester Company proposed to take it into the pound below Whitminster Lock though a new culvert labeled A and B. This proposal generated much concern about the effect it would have on the operation of Whitminster Mill and another mill downstream at Framilode.
 After much correspondence and some physical confrontations, the Gloucester Company bought both of the mills and eventally built the new feeder in 1835.
 When even more water was needed to suit operation of the larger lock at Sharpness new dock, the feeder was enlarged in 1877.
 That feeder is still supplying water to what is now called the Gloucester & Sharpness Canal.